settlemint/docs/docs/using-platform/15_dev-tools/0_code-studio/1_smart-contract-sets/2_smart-contract-templates.md

 ## Template library

 The programming languages for smart contracts differ depending on the protocol.
 For blockchain networks that are EVM (Ethereum Virtual Machine) compatible, the programming language used is Solidity.
-For Hyperledger Fabric, the programming language used is TypeScript and Go.
+For Hyperledger Fabric, the programming languages used are TypeScript and Go.

 - [Empty](https://github.com/settlemint/solidity-empty)